-Free range hens and ducks visit the cats.
+Free range hens and sometimes ducks visit the cats; deer, hedgehogs and badger potter by.
 The trees are under-planted with soft fruit bushes, nut trees and cane-fruit.
 There is also a meadow area for toads and voles and to provide food-plants for insect larvae.
 Piles of logs and hügelbeds, mud banks and stones also offer hiding places for animals.
 There are stone basins for water and a pond.
 You will see docken and nettle left as caterpillar fodder (our hens like them too) and thistles and teasels cultivated to provide seedheads to attract siskins and goldfinches.
 Teasels also provide nectar for butterflies whilst their leaves provide drinking pools for other insects and birds.
-Other flowers like crocus, Centaurea (hardheads) and mint favour our honeybees who occasionally provide us with honey.
+Other flowers like crocus, Centaurea (hardheads) and mint favour our honeybees who occasionally provide us with honey when they have surplus.

 Our honeybees and resident solitary species pollinate the fruit crops, In fact the railway branch line adjacent appears to be acting as an extension of the garden now as fruit and flower seeds are spread by the birds, squirrels and voles.
 We have a complete food chain here in that kestrel, tawny owls, peregrine and weasels can all be seen hunting here.